Nikk-0x11/notes-arsenal/langs/CPP/notes/basics.md

 auto z = sqrt(y); // z has the type of whatever sqrt(y) retruns
 ```

 With `auto` we use the `=` syntax because there is no type conversion involved that might cause problems.
-We ise `auto` when we don't have a specific reason to mention the type explicitly. "specific reasons" included:
+We use `auto` when we don't have a specific reason to mention the type explicitly. "specific reasons" included:

 - The definition is in a large scope where we want to make the type clearly visible to reader of our code.
 - We want to be explicit about a variable's range or precision. example: `double` rather than `float`.